 From slithering anacondas to fluttering blue morpho butterflies, rainforests teem with life—in fact, these precious ecosystems are home to 80 percent of the world's terrestrial biodiversity.
-The Rainforest Alliance works hard to protect rainforests and the biodiversity within through the sustainable management of standing forests in tropical climates, the restoration of degraded land surrounding forests, and the protection of waterways.
+The Rainforest Alliance works hard to protect rainforests and the biodiversity within them through the sustainable management of tropical forests, restoring degraded land surrounding forests, and protecting rivers and streams.
 Here are 11 amazing rainforest species we are helping to protect with our innovative approach to conservation:

 With its brilliant, iridescent blue wings, the blue morpho butterfly flutters through the rainforest canopy.
 The many “eyespots” on its brown underside trick predators into thinking the butterfly is a large predator.